 Leaders of communities that struggle against the oil industry frequently refer to the sacred nature of Pachamama and to the failure of white-mestizo society and the oil companies to understand and respect this concept of territory.
 It is common among environmentalist and other support groups to refer to indigenous peoples as 'Guardians of the Forest'.
 Although the label of 'Guardians' is not an indigenous concept, some indigenous groups have embraced it, believing that their wisdom has helped to preserve the forest for centuries, both for themselves and for the rest of humanity.
 Indigenous peoples do not see themselves as ecological warriors or representatives of environmental purity.
-Their special relationship with nature and their wisdom about the forest is undeniable, but they are also willing to improve the management of the forest by combining their own knowledge with Western knowledge.
+Their special relationship with nature and their wisdom about the forest by combining their own knowledge with Western knowledge.
 This applies especially to territories that have been reduced in area due to oil concessions, those suffering added stress caused by a growing population, and those designated as nature reserves.